Cheap pet insurance

 • Dog breeds deemed to be more aggressive than others often can't be insured, such as pit bulls, Japanese tosas and Brazilian mastiffs.
 If your dog was crossed with any of these, it won't qualify.

-It's also difficult to get standard pet insurance for pets used for commercial purposes such as racing, hunting or farming.
+It's also difficult to get standard pet insurance for pets used for commercial purposes, such as racing, hunting or farming.

-If you've a posh pooch, certain pedigree breeds are more likely to develop hereditary conditions.
+It is also worth knowing that if you've a posh pooch, certain pedigree breeds are more likely to develop hereditary conditions.
 For example, some suffer from weak joints or hips due to generations of being inbred, and can require regular support and treatment.

 Some policies specifically exclude treatment for hereditary conditions, so check to see whether this is the case.
 Many insurers also exclude conditions animals are born with.